-Homemade pan pizza with a perfectly crispy crust can be achieved at home!
-This recipe and these tips will show you exactly how you can do it and I dare say it is better than take-out!
+The process of how to make pan pizza with a perfectly crispy crust is actually quite simple to do at home!
+This recipe and tips will show you exactly how you can make a crispy crust pan pizza and I dare say it is better than take-out!

 I haven’t met too many pieces of pizza I didn’t like.
 Even crappy pizza is good pizza in my book.
 Especially at 2 am…

 Now that football season is in full swing and Mr. BB’s Sundays are devoted to obsessing over his fantasy team, he has been asking for game day food.

 This week his request was for “pan pizza like the kind they make at Domino’s or Pizza Hut.”
 Requests like this make me just want to prove that I can do it better.
 Let’s just say, Mr. BB was pretty pumped with the results of this endeavor.

 The crust came out slightly thick and crispy and chewy.
 And when we make it at home we can add toppings that those chain pizza places don’t offer, like cream cheese.
 Our favorite pizza topping.
 You definitely need to try it!

 What is Pan Pizza?

 Pan pizza is a pizza that is baked in a heavy metal pan, like a cast iron pan, that has high sides.
 The pan is typically greased heavily and because it has high sides the pizza crust is thicker and chewy in the middle while being very crispy and almost fried on the bottom.

 How to Make Pan Pizza